MrPlusGH/NPlusMiner/README.md

 Fee:

-      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3) When less than 3 minutes is set lottery is 0 or any walue between 3 and 8
+      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3) When less than 3 minutes is set, lottery is 0 or any walue between 3 and 8

 *****